gosquared/ganglia-cookbook/README.md

 # DESCRIPTION

-Installs and configures Ganglia. http://ganglia.sourceforge.net/
+Installs and configures [Ganglia](http://ganglia.sourceforge.net) which is a Distributed Monitoring System.

 *GMOND*